Making Flower Arrangements: A Relaxing Hobby

 5. Don’t forget to feed your flowers

 The easiest way to help your flowers last longer is to add flower food to the water in the vase.
-Commercial grade flower food, like what is in the little packets of flower food that often come with grocery store flowers, is a mixture of sugar, biocide and acidifier that have been designed specifically to give the flowers what they need when they’re in the vase.
+Commercial grade flower foodOpens in a new tab., like what is in the little packets of flower food that often come with grocery store flowers, is a mixture of sugar, biocide and acidifier that have been designed specifically to give the flowers what they need when they’re in the vase.

 This will help cut down on bacteria, perk up and feed the flowers, which all helps them live longer in the vase.